samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 1. Set the `parallelism` to 1 on a server and 4 otherwise.
 This assumes most user devices have at least 4 CPU cores.
 2. Establish the maximum acceptable delay for the user.
 For example, 100-500 ms for authentication, 250-1000 ms for file encryption, and 1000-5000 ms for disk encryption.
 On servers, you also need to factor in the maximum number of authentication attempts per second.
 3. Determine the maximum amount of memory available, taking into account different types of user devices and denial-of-service.
 For instance, mobile phones versus laptops/desktops.
-4. Convert the MiB/GiB memory size to bytes.
+4. Convert the power of 2 MiB/GiB memory size to bytes.
 Then set `spaceCost` to `bytes / HASH_LEN`, which is the number of blocks.
 5. Find the `timeCost` that brings you closest to the maximum acceptable delay or target number of authentication attempts per second by running benchmarks.
 6. If `timeCost` is only 1, reduce `spaceCost` to be able to increase `timeCost`.
 Performing multiple rounds is beneficial for security {{AB17}}.